slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 ## Deduction

-> This is a succinct definition of deduction A.K.A. math.
+> This is a succinct definition of deduction, A.K.A. math.
 It's consistent with historical uses, and permits the derivation of arbitrary representation from nothing without additional axiom.

 ### Proofs